ishmeet2001/Credit-Risk-Analysis/README.md

 ---

-## 📖 The "Needle in a Haystack" Story
 If a bank manages a portfolio of 100,000 loans, it might see a safe average default rate of 19.9% and decide to "stay the course."

 **However, the average lies.**